 The student is responsible for fulfilling these requirements on time.
 Students should consult the Director of Graduate Studies if in doubt as to any of the requirements for candidacy.
 Students should carefully note the specific requirements of their departments relative to admission to candidacy and regard them as additional to the requirements of the program and the Graduate School.

 A minimum of six (6) credit hours per semester constitutes full-time residency.
 A student must be in residence in the Graduate School for at least four (4) semesters in order to be recommended for a degree.
 Credits transferred from other accredited graduate institutions may not be used to meet the residency requirement.

 The Board of Trustees of Howard University on September 24, 1983, adopted the following policy statement regarding applications for admission: "Applicants seeking admission to Howard University are required to submit accurate and complete credentials and accurate and complete information requested by the University.
 Applicants who fail to do so shall be denied admission.
 Enrolled students who as applicants failed to submit accurate and complete credentials or accurate and complete information on their application for admission shall be subject to dismissal when the same is made known, regardless of classification."

-match rate for APA accredited internship placements, 4 out of the past 5 years
+overall rate for APA accredited internship placements in the past 5 years